 5. My agent under my power of attorney can deal with the Probate Court.

 No. Your agent under your durable power of attorney can act on your behalf, using the powers you have given him under the circumstances you have specified, while you are alive.
 Your agent’s authority ends when you pass away.
-It has no relevance with regard to the Probate Court.
+Your power of attorney has no relevance with regard to the Probate Court.

 6. If my estate is not taxable, it does not have to go to probate.